maafrank/Measure-Protocol-Assignment/README.md

 `cd Measure-Protocol-Assignment`

-Run shell script which calls the python script with arguements
+Run shell script which calls the python script with arguements.
+Currenly the only arguement is the input survey.csv.
+You can change path to --input.
+I will include the survey.csv in this repository so you can just run the following command.

 `sh run_proj.sh`